Grid-connected tidal test site

 In addition to transporting electricity, the cables contain fibre-optics which allow developers to communicate with the devices and transmit monitoring data back to our data centre and office facilities.

-The test site has 7.2 MW export capacity and is being expanded further to meet industry demand and support the testing of multiple longer-term demonstrations on site.
+The test site has 7.2 MW export capacity and is being expanded further to meet industry demand and support the testing of multiple longer-term array demonstrations on site.